Hornbill-Docs/data-imports-guide/data-imports-guide/users/ldap/command.md

 1. Continue with dryrun tests until you are happy that all the errors are accounted for.
 1. Perform a live import against a single user object (set `-dryrun=false`).
 1. Review the imported user account in Hornbill and check all user properties are as expected i.e. email contains an email address etc.
-1. Where necessary, adjust the configuration file user property mappings
+1. Where necessary, adjust the configuration user property mappings
 1. Loop through steps 5 - 7 as many times as is necessary until you are happy with the information being transported into the Hornbill user account properties.
 1. Amend the `UserFilter` and/or the scope of the `Search` variable to target the user objects required for a full import.
 1. Perform a dryrun